-- 511 SPANISH I. This course is open to students with little or no experience in Spanish.
+1.0 credit SPANISH - 511 SPANISH I. This course is open to students with little or no experience in Spanish.
 Spanish I is - proficiency-oriented, based on an integrative approach to the four basic skills: listening, speaking, reading, and writing.
 Emphasis is given to developing communication skills through interaction among students and between students and teacher.
 Material is also presented to develop an appreciation of Hispanic cultures.
 Yearlong course for grades 7-12. - 513 SPANISH II.
 This course builds on the material learned previously by reviewing key grammatical - points and adding to basic vocabulary themes presented in first-year Spanish.
 Communicative activities continue to be an important aspect of learning to use the language for real-life situations within appropriate cultural contexts.

-Prerequisite: At least a C average in Spanish I.
+Prerequisite: At least a C average in Spanish I. Yearlong course for grades 9-12.

-515 SPANISH III.
+1.0 credit 515 SPANISH III.
 In this course students are encouraged to begin to express their own thoughts without solely relying on memorized material.
 Key grammatical structures are taught to enhance clear and effective communication.
 Through short reading selections students will continue to develop greater cultural understanding.
 Spanish III is an important step to help students enlarge upon the basic material learned in levels 1 and 2.
 Prerequisite: At least a C average in Spanish II.
+Yearlong course for grades 10-12.

-517 SPANISH IV.
+1.0 credit 517 SPANISH IV.
 This course is designed to help students add to a strong base of vocabulary learned in previous courses.
 In addition, students will add to their understanding of basic grammatical structure by learning more complex concepts.
 Students will continue to develop cultural awareness, especially through the reading of Spanish literature.
-This course receives credit at Mennonite colleges.

 Prerequisite: At least a C average in Spanish III.
+Yearlong course for grades 10-12.

-519 ADVANCED PLACEMENT SPANISH LANGUAGE AND CULTURE.
+1.0 credit 519 ADVANCED PLACEMENT SPANISH LANGUAGE AND CULTURE.
 In this course students cultivate their understanding of Spanish language and culture by applying interpersonal, interpretive, and presentational modes of communication in real-life situations as they explore concepts related to family and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challenges.
+This is a weighted course.

-Prerequisite: At least a B average in Spanish IV, participation in the Spanish Immersion Program or heritage speaker
+Prerequisite: At least a B average in Spanish IV, participation in the Spanish Immersion Program or heritage speaker Yearlong course for grades 9-12.

-This course runs each year, with alternating content.
+1.0 credit This course runs each year, with alternating content.
 The course may be taken twice, and the AP Exam may be taken either year.

-South American Culture: Offered 2022-2023

-Central American & Caribbean Culture: Offered 2023-2024

-521 ADVANCED PLACEMENT SPANISH LITERATURE AND CULTURE.
+South American Culture: Offered 2024-2025 Central American & Caribbean Culture: Offered 2023-2024 521 ADVANCED PLACEMENT SPANISH LITERATURE AND CULTURE.
 In this course students continue to develop their interpretive, interpersonal, and presentational skills in Spanish language as well as critical reading and analytical writing as they explore short stories, novels, plays, essays, and poetry from Spain, Latin America, and U.S. Hispanic authors along with other non-required texts.
+This is a weighted course.

-Prerequisite: At least a B average in Spanish IV, participation in the Spanish Immersion Program or heritage speaker
+Prerequisite: At least a B average in Spanish IV, participation in the Spanish Immersion Program or heritage speaker Yearlong course for grades 11-12.